tcpalmer/nina-scheduler/post-acquisition/image-grader.md

 * **_Detected Stars Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable star count values
 * **_Grade HFR_**: enable grading for calculated image HFR
 * **_HFR Sigma Factor_**: the number of standard deviations surrounding the mean for acceptable values of HFR
+* **_Accept All Improvements_**: if true, automatically accept an image if the metric shows an improvement compared to the mean.

 The grader is invoked with the statistics for the latest image and will return true (acceptable) or false based on the following:
 * If no grading metrics are enabled, the image is acceptable.